Back to blog

 • Structured data is SQL.
 This data format is usually sourced from online relational and tabular forms and stored in data warehouses.
 It's not flexible but demands less storage than unstructured data.

-• Semi-structured data includes formats such as JSON, CSV, XML, HTML, and more.
+• Semi-structured data includes formats such as JSON, JSONL, CSV, XML, HTML, and more.
 This type of data is semi-defined, tagged, and semi-relational.
 Just like unstructured data, it's used for natural language processing and text mining.
 It's usually sourced from online documents, JSON files, and XML files.
 Semi-structured data can be stored in both data warehouses and data lakes.
 It's semi-flexible and demands a medium amount of storage space.

 How to identify your data needs